Detector-Empowered Video Large Language Model for Efficient Spatio-Temporal Grounding: Experiments

+\textbf{HC-STVG Datasets.} The HC-STVG benchmark (including v1 and v2) focuses on human-centric scenarios, requiring models to spatio-temporally localize complex and continuous human actions.
+As shown in Table~\ref{tab:stvg_results}, DEViL achieves state-of-the-art performance across all metrics on both versions.
+Specifically, it attains an impressive m\_vIoU of 43.1 on v1 and 42.5 on v2, outperforming not only recent MLLM-based methods (e.g., SpaceVLLM \cite{spacevllm} and STVG-R1 \cite{zhang2026stvg}) but also strong fully-supervised algorithms (e.g., TA-STVG \cite{gu2025knowing}).
+This demonstrates that DEViL's detector-empowered architecture and temporal regularization effectively produce accurate and temporally consistent bounding boxes for complex human movements.

+\textbf{VidSTG Dataset.} The VidSTG benchmark provides a broader range of object categories and relations.
+Crucially, it evaluates models using two distinct types of language queries: declarative sentences (descriptions) and interrogative sentences (questions), thoroughly testing the model's reasoning and grounding flexibility.
+On this benchmark, DEViL exhibits strong robustness across different query styles.
+For declarative sentences, it achieves a 50.2 m\_tIoU and 33.6 m\_vIoU, significantly surpassing previous MLLMs such as LLaVA-ST \cite{llavast} and SpaceVLLM \cite{spacevllm}.
+More importantly, on the challenging interrogative queries that require deeper reasoning, DEViL maintains a highly competitive 28.8 m\_vIoU, dominating other MLLM baselines and rivaling specialized fully-supervised systems.
+These results suggest that coupling an OVD with an MLLM through the proposed RST enables more reliable fine-grained visual grounding under diverse query styles, while narrowing the gap between general video understanding and spatio-temporal grounding.

-\textbf{Temporal Video Grounding (TVG).} As shown in Table~\ref{tab:charades_results}, we evaluate \textbf{DEViL} on the Charades-STA benchmark, DEViL achieves 51.5 R1@0.5 and 47.7 mean temporal IoU, surpassing Grounded-VideoLLM \cite{wang2024grounded} and improving over LLaVA-ST \cite{llavast} by 6.7 R1@0.5 and 5.3 mean temporal IoU.
-These results show that DEViL provides strong temporal localization ability among current video MLLMs.
+\textbf{Temporal Video Grounding (TVG).} As shown in Table~\ref{tab:charades_results}, we evaluate \textbf{DEViL} on the Charades-STA benchmark.
+In the zero-shot setting, it achieves 51.5 R1@0.5 and 47.7 mean temporal IoU, surpassing Grounded-VideoLLM \cite{wang2024grounded} and improving over LLaVA-ST \cite{llavast} by 6.7 R1@0.5 and 5.3 m\_tIoU.
+When fine-tuned (\textbf{DEViL*}), performance further scales to 66.5 R1@0.5 and 58.5 m\_tIoU.
+These results confirm DEViL's strong temporal localization capabilities among current video MLLMs.